radlfabs/flexcv/README.md

 ## About

-`flexcv` was developed at the [Institute of Sound and Vibration Engineering](https://isave.hs-duesseldorf.de/) at the University of Applied Science Düsseldorf, Germany.
+`flexcv`'s core functionality was originally developed at the [Institute of Sound and Vibration Engineering](https://isave.hs-duesseldorf.de/) at the University of Applied Science Düsseldorf, Germany.